 - Bring contact information, or a list of references, for people who can attest to your character, experience, and housekeeping ability.

-- Be clear on what you can do, how you will do it, what cleaning products you like to use, and how long it takes you to clean.
+- Be ready to discuss your cleaning strategy.
+You'll want to be clear about what you can do, how you will do it, what cleaning products you like to use, and how long it takes you to clean.

 - Be prepared with examples of what you have accomplished to share with the interviewer.
-If you don't have prior work experience, you can use informal work, volunteering, or what you do at home.
+If you don't have prior work experience, you can use examples related to informal work, volunteering, or what you do at home.

 - Why have you chosen housekeeping?